akshita172/Sync-it-IGDTUW/README.md

 2. Chat with them in the video meet.
 3. Screen Share, toggle audio/video.
 4. Whiteboard - realtime drawing together.
-5. Invite participants - enter their email id and an email is sent to them via ConnectX
+5. Invite participants - enter their email id and an email is sent to them
 6. Schedule a meeting for later
     - this creates a special meet room in chats tab.
     - adds an event for specified date and time in calendar.